control.correlation

 tau, Rtau = correlation(T, X[, Y])

-The signal X (and Y, if present) represent a continuous time signal sampled at times T. The return value provides the correlation Rtau between X(t+tau) and X(t) at a set of time offets tau.
+The signal X (and Y, if present) represent a continuous or discrete-time signal sampled at times T. The return value provides the correlation Rtau between X(t+tau) and X(t) at a set of time offsets tau.

 Parameters